NVIDIA/cuda-samples/README.md

 This section describes the release notes for the CUDA Samples on GitHub only.

 ### CUDA 12.0
-* Added new folder structure for samples
+* Added new flags for JIT compiling
-* Added support of Visual Studio 2022 to all samples supported on [Windows](#windows-1).
-* All CUDA samples are now only available on [GitHub](https://github.com/nvidia/cuda-samples).
-They are no longer available via CUDA toolkit.
+* Removed deprecated APIs in Hopper Architecture

 ### [older versions...](./CHANGELOG.md)